Purdue-FYE/engr-13100-2026-fall/source/quizzes/Excel Question Banks/Descriptive Analysis & Data Quality/Summary Statistics/descriptive-statistics-1.md

 ![Excel Tables](descriptive-statistics-1-img.png)

 ## Part a)
-Enter the numerical values you would find in cells G6, G7, and G11.
+Write the numerical values you would find in cells G6, G7, and G11.

 ## Part b)
-Enter the formulas you would use in cells G8, G9, G10, and G12.
+Write the formulas you would use in cells G8, G9, G10, and G12.

 ## Part c)
 Excel says the value in G12 from your formula is 4.0.
-Enter the numerical value you would get for Standard Deviation in cell G13.
+Write the numerical Excel would calculate in cell G13.

 ## Part d)
 Complete column H.